 1, The Importance of Petting Animals

 Petting your cat or dog is a calming experience, that expresses love and care.
 According to research, it can lower your blood pressure to help your body release a relaxation hormone, and cuts down on levels of a stress hormone.
+Having a pet animal is perhaps the first way to be happier.

 2, Establishing Gratitude